 For the current version of [3], when the indicated value of L1D_plp_fec_type for a particular PLP is greater than or equal to 6 in Table 9.8 of [3], the signaling fields L1D_plp_mod and L1D_plp_cod will not be included and will therefore have unspecified values for that PLP.
-There is a later condition in Table 9.8 of [3] that is evaluated to determine whether or not to include the L1D plp TI extended interleaving signaling field for each PLP.
+There is a later condition in Table 9.8 of [3] that is evaluated to determine whether or not to include the L1D_plp_TI_extended_interleaving signaling field for each PLP.
 This condition is based, in part, on testing the indicated value of L1D_plp_mod.
-When L1D_plp_mod has an unspecified value for a particular PLP (as could arise if a currently-reserved value of L1D plp fec type is indicated), it should be assumed that this condition is not satisfied and that therefore L1D plp TI extended interleaving is not configured for that PLP.
+When L1D_plp_mod has an unspecified value for a particular PLP (as could arise if a currently-reserved value of L1D plp fec type is indicated), it should assumed that this condition is not satisfied and L1D plp TI extended interleaving is not configured for that PLP.
 This assumption will allow receivers to ensure correct interpretation of future versions of the L1-Detail signaling.